3 Realistic Ways To Find Time & Energy To Exercise Consistently & Actually Enjoy It

 Old (FIT) you did X, Y, Z

-Current you wants to get fit again, and remembers how old you did that.
+Current you wants to get fit again, so tries to do X, Y, Z.

 XYZ seems a tall order right now, but you give it a shot.
 But you soon realise it’s not working for your current life.